 For a complex variable , we define by the formula

 where and for positive integer ,

-is the shifted factorial.
+is the “Pochhammer symbol” (or rising factorial).
 It easily follows that for natural numbers .

 As a function of a complex variable, the Gamma function is a meromorphic function with simple poles at .

 Extending the recursive definition of the ordinary factorial function, the Gamma function satisfies the following translation formula:

 It also satisfies a reflection formula, due to Euler:

 Quite remarkably, the Gamma function (this time as a function of a real variable) is uniquely characterized in the following theorem: